CRISalid-esr/svp-harvester/docs/source/quickstart/deployment.rst

 - rabbitmq message broker
 - svp-harvester application (API + interactive documentation + GUI)

+Rename :code:`docker-compose.yml.dist` to :code:`docker-compose.yml` and adapt all environment variables to your needs.

 If you need to build the docker image manually (see above steps 2-4), you will need to modify the docker-compose.yml file :

 - replace the image name by the one you built